kkalicka/Python_examples/README.md

 # Python_examples
 Hello,
-I am proud to introduce some of my codes.
+I am happy to introduce some of my codes.
 Most of them are not quite difficult, but in making them I was focusing on doing them clearly and well understandable.
 I willing planning to do some more serious projects in future nevertheless now I want to learn good habits while programing.
 Here is a quick guide to all programs in this repository:

 1. pi_calculation_using_Vpython.py